Principal Lecturer and Team Leader for Psychology

-On the undergraduate courses, I am module leader for the Stage 2 optional module Meet the Relatives: Evolutionary Psychology and Animal Behaviour and the Stage 3 optional module Dark Personalities.
+On the undergraduate courses, I am module leader for the Stage 3 optional module Dark Personalities.

 I also supervise research projects on the undergraduate and postgraduate project modules.
 I am Director of Studies for one PhD student conducting research on BDSM, and co-supervisor for another PhD student conducting research on perceptions of asexuality.

 I am also interested in supervising projects on adult play, related to a current project on reborn dolls.